vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 1. Trading terminated data source rings before the market leaves the opening auction (so market never left Pending state so far).
 1. All orders should be cancelled and collateral returned to respective parties general account for the relevant asset.
 1. All LP commitments should be cancelled and their bond returned to the general account for the relevant asset.
-1. Any insurance pool balance should be [redistributed](./0015-INSR-market_insurance_pool_collateral.md) to the on-chain treasury for the settlement asset of the market and other insurance pools using the same asset.
+1. After `network.liquidity.successorLaunchWindowLength` has elapsed since market cancellation, any insurance pool balance should be [redistributed](./0015-INSR-market_insurance_pool_collateral.md) to the on-chain treasury for the settlement asset of the market and other insurance pools using the same asset.
 1. All data sources that are only referenced by that market are unregistered.
 1. The market state is set to cancelled.